serika1108/SemanticVideoCompressioon/README.md

 # Semantic Video Compressioon
-Cideo Semantic communication V1, only has inference process.
+Video Semantic communication V1, only has inference process.
 Complete training process will open as soon.